 Connect to a 2-pin push button switch.
-This switch has the same feature with JRMS1.

 2.4-2 Reset Switch

 Reset switch is used to reboot the system rather than turning the power ON/ OFF.
 Avoid rebooting while the HDD LED is lit.
 You can connect the Reset switch from the system case to this pin.